MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/index.md

 If you want to [use the Project Reunion 0.5 NuGet package in existing projects](get-started-with-project-reunion.md#use-project-reunion-in-an-existing-project), be aware of the following limitations:

-- The Project Reunion 0.5 NuGet package is supported for use with desktop (C#/.NET 5 and C++/WinRT) projects in production environments.
+- The Project Reunion 0.5 NuGet package is supported for use with desktop (C# .NET 5 and C++ desktop) projects in production environments.
 It is available as a developer preview for UWP projects, and is not supported for use with UWP projects in production environments.
 - The Project Reunion 0.5 NuGet package (named **Microsoft.ProjectReunion**) contains other sub-packages (including **Microsoft.ProjectReunion.Foundation** and **Microsoft.ProjectReunion.WinUI**) that contain the implementations for components including WinUI, MRT Core, and DWriteCore.
 You cannot install these sub-packages individually to reference only certain components in your project.
 You must install the **Microsoft.ProjectReunion** package, which includes all of the components.
 - If you install the Project Reunion 0.5 NuGet package to an existing project, you can only use non-WinUI 3 components that are part of Project Reunion in your project.
 To use WinUI 3, you must create a new project using one of the WinUI 3 project templates as described in the previous section.

 #### ASTA to STA threading model

-If you're migrating code from an existing UWP app to a new C#/.NET 5 or C++/Win32 WinUI 3 project that uses Project Reunion, be aware that the new project uses the [single-threaded apartment (STA)](/windows/win32/com/single-threaded-apartments) threading model instead of the [Application STA (ASTA)](https://devblogs.microsoft.com/oldnewthing/20210224-00/?p=104901) threading model used by UWP apps.
+If you're migrating code from an existing UWP app to a new C# .NET 5 or C++ desktop WinUI 3 project that uses Project Reunion, be aware that the new project uses the [single-threaded apartment (STA)](/windows/win32/com/single-threaded-apartments) threading model instead of the [Application STA (ASTA)](https://devblogs.microsoft.com/oldnewthing/20210224-00/?p=104901) threading model used by UWP apps.
 If your code assumes the non re-entrant behavior of the ASTA threading model, your code may not behave as expected.

 ## Developer roadmap